AUDIO TEXT:

 By 1830 the building was occupied by Miss Charlotte Murray’s millinery shop on the ground floor.

 Miss Murray is the first woman recorded in Newmarket’s history to own her own shop.
 Women have always done work for hire: either working on farms, or tailoring/dressmaking at home, or part of a cottage industry by spinning or weaving wool/flax/cotton and then taking their woven cloth back to mills.
-Before and during and after the Civil War, women would take home patterned pieces of finished cloth from the B.F.
-Haley Company on Main Street, them together at home , then return them to the shop — an early form of piecework.
+Before, during and after the Civil War, women would take home patterned pieces of finished cloth from the B.F.
+Haley Company on Main Street, sew them together at home, then return them to the shop — an early form of piecework.

-1832- 0nly listing on an old map is of “a brick building” no mention of the business or ownsership of the property.
+1832- There is a listing on an old map of “a brick building” with no mention of the business or ownsership of the property.

 Around 1837 —It is quite likely that after Charlotte’s marriage in 1837 she would have sold or leased the building.
 Her name at this site was replaced by “Mrs. Mary A. Wood’s Millinery Shop”.
 Mary A. (Hanson) Wood (1820-1907) was the widow of carpenter Samuel T. Wood.
 Mary had lived in Newmarket for 40 years, most of that time she was in business as a milliner and retailer of “Fancy Goods” the 1860 census lists her worth as $2,700 (equivalent of $92,290 in 2022).